MLphile/scene_classification/README.md

  * Provide the source folder (path) where all the images are located
  * Provide the destination folder name (path) where the classified images should be copy

- It worths mentioning that the app doesn't delete the source folder to avoid unintentionally deleting important files.
+ It is worth mentioning that the app doesn't delete the source folder to avoid unintentionally deleting important files.
  For a safer approach, the user can manually delete the source folder after images have been classified.